Koreless shares first new music in five years, 'Black Rainbow' and 'Moonlight'

 The pair of songs mark the Welsh electronic artist/producer’s first material in five years, following the singles ‘TT’ and ‘Love’ back in 2015.
 Writing on Twitter, he said his return had been “a long time coming”.

-The glitchy ‘Black Rainbow’ is accompanied by an official video which was filmed in North Wales, directed by Alex Turvey and Lewis Roberts.
+The glitchy ‘Black Rainbow’ is accompanied by an official video that was filmed in North Wales, directed by Alex Turvey and Lewis Roberts.

 ‘Moonlight’, meanwhile, evolves slowly over its six-minute duration, and was inspired by an interlude of the same name by the 20th century composer Benjamin Britten.
 It’s described as “a blended work of spectral, fizzing horns that meld together both centuries in a seamless fashion”.